 Like the rest of the 49 states, landlords in Utah are allowed to charge an additional pet deposit.
 Also, unlike the security deposit, the deposit doesn’t have to be refundable at the end of the lease term.

-Please note, however, that there’s a difference between a pet and a service animal.
+Please note, however, there’s a difference between a pet and a service animal as per fair housing laws.
 According to ada.gov, service animals are dogs that are individually trained to do work or perform tasks for people living with disabilities.

 Disability is a protected class under the Federal Fair Housing Act.
-This, therefore, means that it’d be unlawful for you to levy an additional security deposit on a tenant with a service dog.
+This means it would be unlawful for you to levy an additional security deposit on a tenant with a service dog.

 Can Landlords in Utah Charge a Non-refundable Security Deposit?

-Yes, Utah landlords can charge a non-refundable security deposit.
-To do so, you must, however, state clearly what portion of the deposit is not refundable at the end of the term.
+Yes, Utah landlords can charge tenants non-refundable security deposits.
+To do so, you need to clearly state what portion of the deposit is not refundable at the end of the term.
 You can include the statement in an existing lease or create a separate document.

-You must ensure that the tenant reads and understands the statement before allowing them to sign it.
+You need to make sure the tenant reads and understands the statement before allowing them to sign it.

-How Must Landlords Store Their Tenants’ Security Deposits in the State of Utah?
+How Should Landlords Store Their Tenants’ Security Deposits in the State of Utah?